directedbyshawn/Pathfinding-Visualizer/README.md

 This is a visualization tool to help enhance and demonstrate my knowledge of pathfinding algorithms.
 The program works by creating a two-dimensional grid populated with nodes of equal size.
 Each node has a theoretical edge connecting it to its neighboring nodes with a weight of 1.
 The grid has a start node and a target node, and the user is allowed to draw wall nodes anywhere else on the grid.
-Dijkstra's algorithm will then find the shortest path between the start and target node and draw it for the user to see on the screen.
+The algorithm will then find the shortest path between the start and target node and draw it for the user to see on the screen.
 The nodes that have been visited are also visible on the screen so the user can get a feel for what is happening in the algorithm in real time.